Rise of the Tomb Raider: Blood Ties and Lara's Nightmare

-Blood Ties begins with Lara reading a note from her uncle, who says that since her mother disappeared, he is the rightful owner of the Croft estate.
+Blood Ties begins with Lara reading a note from her maternal uncle which says that, since her father's death and mother's disappearance, he is the rightful owner of Croft Manor.
 With trees working their way into the side of the house and the roof caving in, Lara's childhood home desperately needs repair.
-She finds her father's safe and searches the manor for its combination, hoping to find his will and thus prove her ownership.
-She finds artifacts from her past, and finally figures out the combination; however, the safe contains no proof of her ownership.
-Lara finds her mother's tomb under the main staircase, and with both her parents proven dead, their property passes to her, and she moves back in.
+Hoping to find her father's will–which Lara believes will confirm her inheritance–in his safe, she searches the manor for its combination.
+She finds artifacts from her past and finally figures out the combination; however, the safe contains no proof of her ownership.
+Instead, she finds further clues that lead Lara to her mother's tomb under the main staircase.
+With both her parents proven dead, their property passes to her, and she moves back in.

 Lara's Nightmare is similar to Blood Ties, with Lara's uncle unwilling to give her the manor.
 She fights off hordes of zombies and skulls before finding the master key.
 Lara kills a large skull in the main hallway, ending her nightmare.